In modern web development, handling communication between different

 parts tightly connected.
 This is where signals come in.

-A signal is a simple mechanism to broadcast events and react to them.
+A signal is a simple mechanism to broadcast events and react to

-or how it works internally.
+the message or how it works internally.

 Signals are useful because they help you: